SapitoSucio/froggo-guides/docs/script_commands.md

 This will define a warp NPC that will warp a player between maps, and while most arguments of that are obvious, some deserve special mention.

-SpanX and SpanY will make the warp sensitive to a character who didn't step directly on it, but walked into a zone which is centered on the warp from coordinates and is SpanX in each direction across the X axis and SpanY in each direction across the Y axis.
+SpanX and SpanY will make the warp sensitive to a character who didn`t step directly on it, but walked into a zone which is centered on the warp from coordinates and is SpanX in each direction across the X axis and SpanY in each direction across the Y axis.

-Warp NPC objects also have a name, because you can use it to refer to them later with 'enablenpc'/'disablenpc'
+Warp NPC objects also have a name, because you can use it to refer to them later with `enablenpc`/`disablenpc`

 Facing of a warp object is irrelevant, it is not used in the code and all current scripts have a zero in there.

-Unlike 'warp', 'warp2' will also be triggered by hidden player.
+Unlike `warp`, `warp2` will also be triggered by hidden player.